This exploration is for all ages, as the colored smilies show. You can learn about African Folk Tales with your whole family together!

 Step 2: Anansi and Turtle African Folk Tale Craft

-You’ll need an egg carton, scissors, paints and brushes, pipe cleaners, wiggly eyes, and glue to make the Anansi and Turtle craft.
+You’ll need an egg carton, scissors, paints, paint brushes, pipe cleaners, wiggly eyes, and craft glue to make the Anansi and Turtle craft.

 First, look up Nigeria on a globe and then read this Nigerian folk tale about Anansi, the trickster.